callistaenterprise/blog-camel/README.md

 You can also go to http://localhost:8080/actuator/hawtio/camel/contexts and see the traffic (but it is a bit buggy for Spring 3.x).

 ### 1. Mock the endpoints
+It is now time to test the application.
+The test code is in `ActiveMQExampleRouteMockTest.java`.

+We want to send a message and get it back with "BAR: " appended.
+So we setup pur expectations.
+On the Foo, we expect 1 message with the messageBody in it.

+On the Bar we expect one message with "BAR: " appended.

+We try to mock both the activemq enpoints, in.foo and out.bar and run the test by sending a message to the `mock:activemq:foo` endpoint.
+This fails.
+This is due to the fact that any mock endpoint is hitched in between the original and the mocked and we need to send to the unmocked endpoint.

 ### 2. Turn off the internal ActiveMQ